johnjackoleary/cfi-commonplace-book/Filed/All Maneuvers Quick Reference.md

 > Always follow the aircraft's [[POH]].

 > [!warning] From Jack
 > Some users have reported the files not loading on Android mobile browsers.
-Not sure why that would be, it works in iOS and desktop.
+Not sure why that is, but it works in iOS and desktop.

 ### Private Pilot^[Red text is based on the [[Private Pilot ACS]]]
 [[C152 PPL Maneuver Quick Guide.pdf]]